|Richard Stauff (#47106193)|

 |Bio and Links|

 I try to go the extra mile when fulfilling a Find A Grave request: I look (and inquire the cemetery office) for nearby same-names that may be previously overlooked or unknown relatives...
-I clean the marker of dirt and bird droppings (Eww!) and trim the grass and earth around outdoor markers...
+I clean the marker of dirt and bird droppings (Eww!) and trim the grass around them...
 I know that these photos are of your relatives, friends and loved ones: They deserve a quality portrait for all to see!
 Also, it's important for the marker's text to be clearly seen for genealogical and family reasons!

 IN MY OPINION: